Wind Turbine vs Windmill: Do You Know the Difference?

 Wind turbines are typically used in conjunction with other forms of renewable energy, such as solar panels, to create a more reliable and consistent source of green power.

-Wind turbines work by using the kinetic energy of wind to spin a generator that produces electricity.
+Modern wind turbines work by using the kinetic energy of wind to spin a generator that produces electricity.

 The curved blades of a wind turbine generate lift and a difference in air pressure on each side of the blade, which causes them to rotate.

 The force of the wind turns the wind turbine blades around a central shaft, which is connected to a gearbox.
-The gearbox increases the speed of the rotation and transfers the energy to a generator.
+The gearbox increases the speed of rotation and transfers the energy to a generator.
 The generator then generates electricity that can be used to power homes and businesses.

 Wind turbines can be located offshore or onshore.